fortran-lang/fortran-lang.org/learn/quickstart/organising_code.md

 end program run_fcn
 ```

-{% include tip.html content="It is good programming practice for functions not to modify their arguments - _i.e._ all function arguments should be `intent(in)` - such
+{% include tip.html content="It is good programming practice for functions not to modify their arguments---that is, all function arguments should be `intent(in)`.
-functions are known as `pure` functions.
+Such functions are known as `pure` functions.
 Use subroutines if your procedure needs to modify its arguments." %}

 ## Modules

-Fortran modules contain definitions that are made accessible to programs, procedures and other modules through the `use` statement.
+Fortran modules contain definitions that are made accessible to programs, procedures, and other modules through the `use` statement.
-They can contain data objects, type definitions, procedures and interfaces.
+They can contain data objects, type definitions, procedures, and interfaces.

 - Modules allow controlled scoping extension whereby entity access is made explicit
 - Modules automatically generate explicit interfaces required for modern procedures